+Climate change and sea level rise - issues in domestic litigation

-Thank you to the Environmental Defenders Office Queensland for this invitation to speak at its second climate law update conference.
-This is a large topic to do justice and I will focus on matters relevant to New South Wales.
+Legal responses to sea level rise predicted to occur from climate change whether at the international or national level is a large topic to do justice.
+I will focus on a couple of matters relevant to New South Wales, reflecting my experience as a judge on a specialist state court with exclusive jurisdiction to determine environmental matters.

 Climate change is used as shorthand for dangerous climate change resulting from human produced greenhouse gas in the atmosphere.